groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/verify/xlsx.en.md

       [GroupDocs.Signature](/signature/java/) can verify the presence of specific signatures in a XLSX document.
 Java developers can easily empower their applications by adding features provided by our solution.

       1. Load the XLSX file into the Signature instance.
-      2. Instantiate and configure TextVerifyOptions to achieve the desired result.
+      2. Instantiate and configure VerifyOptions to achieve the desired result.
       3. Initiate the verification process.
       4. Review the verification results.